LE4FEX/Investment/README.md

 - Vanilla ES modules
 - [Chart.js](https://www.chartjs.org/) via CDN for visualization
 - LocalStorage for persistent state
+- Optional Netlify Functions for API key secrecy

 ## Notes

 - Alpha Vantage enforces rate limits (5 calls/min, 500/day).
 Heavy usage may trigger the mock fallback; wait a minute if you see repeated mock data when using a real key.
 - Technical indicators are calculated locally; signal logic uses a basic SMA crossover and RSI thresholds for illustration purposes.
-- All numbers are displayed in USD for consistency—adjust formatting as needed.
+- All numbers are displayed in the selected currency—adjust or extend the list of currencies as needed.
+- Netlify proxy mode requires the `ALPHA_VANTAGE_API_KEY` environment variable; otherwise the app falls back to client-side fetches or mock data when rate-limited.

 Enjoy building and testing investment strategies!